Weakly curved A-infinity algebras over a topological local ring: Introduction

 \subsection{Ring of power series}

-Let $x_j\in R$, \ $1\le j\le n$, be a finite set of generators of the ideal $m\subset R$.
-Abusing notation, we will denote the images of~$x_j$ in $\R$ also by~$x_j$.
+Abusing notation, we will denote the images of the generators $x_j\in R$ of the ideal $m\subset R$ in the complete ring $\R$ also by~$x_j$.
 Consider the ring $\T=R[[t_j]]$ of formal power series in the variables~$t_j$ with coefficients in the ring $R$, and endow $\T$ with the standard formal power series topology (i.~e., the adic topology for the ideal generated by~$t_j$).

 There exists a unique continuous ring homomorphism $\tau\:\T\rarrow\R$ equal to the natural map $R\rarrow\R$ in the restriction to $R$ and taking $t_j$ to~$x_j$.
 Since $x_j$ generate~$\m$, the map $\tau$ is surjective and open, so the topology on $\R$ is the quotient topology of the topology on~$\T$.
 In addition, the image under~$\tau$ of the ideal $(t_j)\subset\T$ generated by all the elements $t_j\in\T$ is equal to $\m\subset\R$.